 This section of your career portfolio is critical if you have already entered the workforce.
 Make sure that you gather as much information about the organization and the work that you provided.
 Keep track of your contributions and any supporting materials.
 Holding on to this kind of info not only helps you recall this kind of detail, but makes it much easier to show others what it is you’ve been working on and what that says about you.

-Many people share their education and training in their career portfolio, but forget the performance aspect.
-This is how you can differentiate yourself when someone views a handful of career portfolios all at once.
+Many people share their education and training in their professional career portfolio, but forget the performance aspect.
+This is how you can differentiate yourself when a hiring manager is viewing a handful of them all at once.
 They’ve seen every career portfolio example under the sun, so make sure the work experience you list is relevant and conveys the importance of your responsibilities!

 - Community service projects